parsa-epfl/qflex/pages/download.md

 For simple deployments, `cd` into the `scripts` folder and copy the `user_example.cfg` to a new file named `user.cfg`.
 In the new file, configure the environment variables `QEMU_PATH`, `KERNEL_PATH`, `KERNEL`, `INITRD`, `FLEXUS_REPO`, `FLEXUS_PATH`, `IMG_0`, `ADD_TO_PATH` and `ADD_TO_LD_LIBRARY_PATH`.
 Depending on your QFlex instalation, the `ADD_TO_PATH` and `ADD_TO_LD_LIBRARY_PATH` variables may be empty.

 Once you have configured the `user.cfg` script, you can run QFlex.
-We strongly recommend that you boot QEMU without Flexus attached, take a snapshot, and then run from the snapshot with any feature enabled (e.g., with Flexus attached).
-Booting a machine with Flexus attached is not recommended because Flexus greatly slows down execution.
+We strongly recommend that you boot QEMU without Flexus.
+Booting a machine with Flexus attached is not recommended as it greatly slows down the execution.
+Hence, the simulation workflow will be as follows: (1) Boot a machine without Flexus, (2) install and tune your application, (3) take a snapshot when the application reaches the desired point to start simulating, and (4) start QEMU with Flexus from the aforesaid snapshot.

-You can boot QEMU with Flexus support disabled by using the following commands, from the `scripts` folder:
+You can boot QEMU without Flexus by using the following command (from the `scripts` folder):

 ```bash
 $ ./run_instance.sh
 ```

-This command will start boot your image.
+This command will boot your image.
 You should see the guest boot information on your terminal.
 Unless you are running an image with network and SSH support, this will be your interface with the guest.
-With QEMU running, you can take the snapshot with:
+With QEMU running, you can take a snapshot with the following commands:

 ```
 # On the guest terminal